 “Hope” and “Fear.”
 These two words have distinctly different connotations, yet in a lot of ways, the two words are inseparable.
 Fear makes us want to hope for something better, while at the same time, hope allows us to cope with fear.
 Without fear, we would never know hope but, of course, without hope, we would have no need to fear (though I would not want to live in a world without hope).
 Fear arises from the realization that our hopes may not come to pass.
-Whether it is primal fear of injury or death, or fear of failure and missed expectations, the core of that fear is based on hope.
+Whether it is a primal fear of injury or death, or fear of failure and missed expectations, the core of that fear is based on hope.
 We hope to not get injured, or we hope that all our expectations will be met.
 We fear what will happen if our hopes fail us.

 As I already mentioned, fear causes us to react.
 A reaction is a defensive move.
 For those of us that motivate ourselves through fear, we see the world as a dangerous place, people as obstacles (or tools), interruptions are always seen as negative, and time always seems to go too fast.
-We are untrusting, shrewd, and yes, defensive.
+We can be untrusting, shrewd, and prone to defensiveness.
 On the other hand, those few that have learned to be motivated by hope have a completely different outlook.
 For one, they have a natural calm about them; they appear to always be in control.
 That is because they are acting on their plans, rather than reacting to the world around them.
 Hope allows us to find the positives in all people, to see interruptions as new opportunities, and to measure time by quality rather than quantity.

 Some may be asking what this “hope” is that we are supposed to live in.
 The world is a dark place and seemingly getting darker.
 For some of you, the word hope could quite honestly stab you in the heart.
 I understand.
 Hope can seem very hopeless (even for those of us who have faith).
 What is there to hope in?
 The Bible states that the Lord has plans for you, plans to prosper you and not to harm you.
 God wants to give you hope and a future (Jeremiah 29:11).

 We all want to hope for wealth, but that is our hope, not God’s hope.
 God’s hope is so much more powerful.
-His hope, his love, never runs out, it give water to the thirsty and food to the hungry (John 6:35).
-The hope that will really help us overcome fear, the hope that will really help us live a fulfilled and meaningful life, is only found in the hope from God.
+His hope, his love, never runs out, it gives water to the thirsty and food to the hungry (John 6:35).
+The hope that will really help us overcome fear, the hope that will really help us live a fulfilled and meaningful life, is only found in the hope that comes from God.

 The question is, do you want to hope in yourself, or do you want to hope in something greater than yourself?
 Real hope has to be greater than us.
 Real hope can’t be found in the status quo.
 Only God’s hope can transcend whatever our burdens are to promise a better future.
 Eventually, without God’s hope, there really is only fear.
-Only God’s hope can truly give us the ability to operate our business or lives in a state of hope, make our plans and our strategies in a state of hope, and most of all, act and live in a state of hope.
+Only God’s hope can truly give us the ability to operate our lives in a state of hope, make our plans and our strategies in a state of hope, and most of all, act and live in a state of hope.